RoutEasy/routeasy-node-project/README.md

 $ node index.js
 ```

+## Wiki
+You can see step by step the routing process and how to use all RoutEasy's features in our [https://github.com/Project-OSRM/node-osrm](Wiki).

 ## Documentation
 All endpoints are available in the [docs](http://docs.routeasy.com.br) section of our website.
 Feel free to contact the author by email [william.kennedy@routeasy.com.br](mailto:william.kennedy@routeasy.com.br)